 Four kilometers away from the hustle and bustle of the main city, in an area where uneven roads lead, is a place called Wadwun.
 As we drove towards our destination, the route offered us nature at its best.
 Large farms where heaps of grain stood unwatched in groups, small water bodies holding fresh clean waters, trees standing in regular lines as if welcoming us into where we were heading, and a heart melting view of children waving at us from all sides showcasing the love which anyone in the paradise valley receives.

 After merely three picturesque bends of the road, we reach the destination, and a small gate opens to a surprisingly large field where on one side fresh vegetables grew in a kitchen garden and on the other side which is a somewhat broader area amongst the two, cow sheds and an unattended waste land lay side by side.
-Now we know, how this place manages its everyday affairs even after being so far from the main market.
+Now we know how this place manages its everyday affairs even after being so far from the main market.

-At the entrance of this single storeyed modest house is a verandah, where an old man is busy embroidering a malenage of motifs over his favorite piece, a Kashmiri Pashmina shawl, half done, who looked at us with a smile, more or less forced, greeted us and let us to a room where our artisans worked.
+At the entrance of this single storeyed modest house is a verandah, where an old man is busy embroidering a malenage of motifs over his favourite piece, a Kashmiri Pashmina shawl, half done, who looked at us with a smile, more or less forced, greeted us and let us to a room where our artisans worked.
 Amongst a group of some five people, it wasn’t difficult to identify those who we had traveled as much as 10 kilometers for.
 Assertive Smiles on their faces and an anticipative hope in their eyes, three brothers sat in a line working on three different pieces, happy to see us yet never letting go of their day’s work for a single second.
 The day had taken shape now, yet this area was as silent as early mornings.
 Within some minutes, the others in the room moved away and let us interact with them.

-“We were kids of some 7-8 years of age when we first time realized that we couldn’t walk, run or do other activities like our friends would do at school.
-As far as studying is concerned we were sharp at understanding, memorizing and grasping things.
+“We were kids of some 7-8 years of age when we first realised that we couldn’t walk, run or do other activities like our friends would do at school.
+As far as studying is concerned we were sharp at understanding, memorising and grasping things.
 But when it came to physical efforts, we always lagged behind.
 Later we discovered that the three of us suffered from Muscular Dystrophy (MD) - a peculiar medical condition which causes the degeneration of muscles”.
 As this disease progressed, it affected their mobility and confined the Mir brothers to this one hardly lit room of their house.
 But Tariq had never left his studies.
 He was and still is an ardent lover of Urdu poetry and literature and that is what he successfully passed all exams in, until a very unfortunate incident took place in his life.

 This miserable combination of discrimination and disability of these brothers could have landed them in depression had not their father lent them the skill of embroidery, the expertise for which his work was well known for its quality, finesse and deftness.